John Ritson

-John Ritson (born 6 September 1949) is an English-born former footballer, who played as a defender in the Football League in the 1960s and 1970s, most notably for Bolton Wanderers.
+John Ritson (born 6 September 1949) is an English born former professional footballer, who played as a defender in the Football League in the 1960s and 1970s, most notably for Bolton Wanderers.

 He joined the club as an apprentice and made his league debut in the 1967-68 season.
 He went on to play 324 league matches for the club, and was a member of the promotion-winning team of 1977-78.

 However, following a contractual dispute he moved to Bury in the late 1970s and made over 40 league appearances for them, before moving into non-league football with Southport.
-Ritson made 12 appearances for Southport in 1980/81.
+Ritson made 12 appearances for Southport in 1980–81.

 Following the end of his playing career, he ran a newsagents, and as of 2004 he was running his own builder's firm.